bullocke/AREA2/docs/definitions.rst

 Confidence interval
-A 95% confidence interval for a population parameter, , expresses uncertainty in the parameter estimate, :math:`\hat{\mu}`, and is calculated using the sample data.
+A 95% confidence interval for a population parameter, :math:`\mu`, expresses uncertainty in the parameter estimate, :math:`\hat{\mu}`, and is calculated using the sample data.
 Confidence intervals are often, but not necessarily, in the form  :math:`\hat{\mu} \pm a\times \mbox{SD}_h` where :math:`\mbox{SE}_h`  is the standard error of the estimate and a is a statistic related to the desired confidence level (see z-score).
 Among the aggregate set of confidence intervals constructed using all samples that could be realized using the sampling design, 95% of such intervals are expected to include the true value of the population parameter :math:`\mu` , although which intervals do and which do not include :math:`\mu` is generally unknown.
 The IPCC Good Practice Guidelines (IPCC, 2006, Section 3.1.3) recommend the use of 95% confidence intervals in greenhouse gas inventories.

 Design-based inference